how to make towels soft

 How to keep towels soft and clean for longer

-It's a question we get all the time: how do you keep your towels softer and cleaner for longer?
+It’s a question we’re asked time and time again: how can you keep towels softer and fresher for longer?

 There are a few simple things that we can all try to remember to try and help keep our towels as soft as possible.